semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 In addition, you can select when the project is triggered:

 - **Do not run on any events** disables automatic runs on Semaphore.
 You can still run workflows manually or with [tasks](./tasks)
-- **Run on** lets you enable or disable running workflows on Semaphore on branches, tags, pull requests and forked pull requests.
+- **Run on** lets you enable or disable running workflows on Semaphore on branches, tags, pull requests, and forked pull requests.
 - You can create an allow list for branches and tags

 ![General settings](./img/project-general-settings-2.jpg)

 ### Repository {#settings-repo}

-In **Repository** settingss page you can:
+In **Repository** settings page you can:

 - change the URL of your Git repository if you moved it
 - configure or reinstall the [GitHub](./connect-github) or [Bitbucket](./connect-bitbucket) connections